 Most people have suffered from a fracture, or broken bone, at some point in their life.
 If you have, then you know how painful it can be.
 Fractures take time to fully heal, and it is important to ensure that they heal properly.
-Always consult with professionals to make sure your bones are healing correctly so you can get back to your normal life once again after the injury.
+Always consult with an Orthopedic Doctor to make sure your bones are healing correctly so you can get back to your normal life once again after the injury.
 Give our team a call at AICA Orthopedics if you’re dealing with a fracture or broken bone.

 Our team at AICA Orthopedics consists of multiple doctors and specialists that will provide an accurate diagnosis and effective treatment based on your situation.
 Every fracture is unique and needs to be treated based on a number of factors, including the severity of the fracture, type of fracture, where it occurred, and other variables.

 When you visit AICA Orthopedics, you’ll visit with one of our doctors that specialize in treating fractures and broken bones for diagnosis and treatment.
 The diagnosis process includes a physical examination and consultation with a doctor and/or medical specialist and the administration of imaging tests to get an accurate picture of the fracture.
 From there, your doctor will discuss personalized treatment options for your situation.

 Fractures can happen in a number of situations, such as from a fall, sports injury, car accident, or any other type of impact.
 Other times, health conditions can cause bones to weaken and break.
 Osteoporosis is a condition that specifically weakens the bones and can lead to a fracture.

 Overuse is another common problem that can cause broken bones.
 Depending on the type of fracture, broken bones can require specialized treatment to guarantee proper healing.
 If you have experienced a fracture, an orthopedic specialist at AICA Orthopedics can help.